Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Discussion

-We further investigate the scaling and shifting coefficients for each class (Figure \ref{figure:scale_shift_plt}).
-We achieve this by calculating the L1 norm of all the scaling and shifting coefficients for a source image.
-We can determine the contributions of each class by comparing the fall in the L1 norm after zeroing the contribution of that class.

-As expected, classes that take up a larger proportion of the image pixels contribute more to the scaling and shifting coefficients.
-In particular, 'road' and 'sky' classes have a larger effect on scaling and shifting coefficients compared to other classes such as 'pole' and 'light'(Figure \ref{figure:scale_shift_plt} a,c).
-Since larger scaling and shifting coefficients would mean that the corresponding magnitude of the style feature would be larger, this suggests that 'road' and 'sky' undergo a larger degree of stylization compared to 'pole' and 'light' classes.

-These observations lead us to suggest that the ASH module stylizes classes that occupy a large proportion of pixels for the given image in the predicted segmentation output (e.g 'road', 'sky').
-Since the ASH module is optimized to generate stylized images that maximize adversarial loss, it appears that the network stylizes pixels belonging to majority classes to a larger extent than minority classes so that adversarial loss can be maximized.

-Furthermore, there are several classes that have close to zero scale and shift coefficients.
-Although these classes (e.g 'vegetation', 'pole') are present in the segmentation output, regions corresponding to these classes do not undergo significant stylization compared to the majority classes.
-Classes such as 'vegetation' and 'pole' do not vary considerably in terms of colour information or texture.
-Consequently, stylizing these classes may not significantly affect the adversarial loss, which might explain the small variation in the scale and shift coefficients throughout training.
+We further investigate the scale and shift coefficients by class (Figure \ref{figure:scale_shift_plt}).
+We calculate the L1 norm of all the scale and shift coefficients for each class in a single source image.
+This was obtained from the change in the L1 norm after zeroing the contribution of that class.\\ As expected, majority classes contribute more to the scale and shift coefficients than minority classes.
+In particular, ``road" and ``sky" classes have a larger effect on scale and shift coefficients compared to other classes such as ``pole" and ``light" (Figure \ref{figure:scale_shift_plt} a,c).
+Since larger scale and shift coefficients are proportionate to the change in the style features, this suggests that ``road" and ``sky" classes undergo a larger degree of stylization compared to ``pole" and ``light" classes.\\ These observations lead us to suggest that the ASH module selectively stylizes classes that occupy a large proportion of pixels in the predicted segmentation output for a given image (e.g ``road", ``sky").
+Since the ASH module is optimized to generate stylized images that maximize adversarial loss, it appears that the network stylizes majority class pixels more than minority class pixels to maximize adversarial loss by increasing task difficulty. \\ Furthermore, several classes have negligible scale and shift coefficients.
+Although these classes (e.g ``vegetation", ``pole") are present in the segmentation output, regions corresponding to these classes do not undergo significant stylization compared to the majority classes.
+Classes such as ``vegetation" and ``pole" do not vary considerably in terms of colour information or texture.
+Consequently, stylizing these classes does not significantly affect the adversarial loss, which might explain the small variations in scale and shift coefficients.

-Interestingly, we notice that some classes, such as 'building', have consistently negative shift coefficients throughout the entire training process (Figure \ref{figure:scale_shift_plt} a).
-This indicates that the stylization of regions corresponding to 'building' will be reduced.
-One possible explanation may be that buildings tend to 'blend in' with other classes, such as 'pole' or 'wall', and stylization makes classification of the building pixels much easier.